leonardoas10/leaf-cms-laravel/readme.md

 - Contact form using phpMailer.
 - The upload profile pictures from every user.
 - A module search for tags post.
-- CSS media querys for Iphone 6S.
+- CSS media querys for Iphones: 6S - 6/7/8 plus - X.

 ## Run the app